Vertical banded gastroplasty, also called stomach stapling, is surgery to divide the stomach into two parts.

 In addition to helping a person lose weight, this surgery may also:

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 About 2 hours

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to reduce your chance of infection such as:
+There are also steps you can take to lower your risk of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Society for Metabolic and Bariatric Surgery